ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 * **Sending data**: The function `write` sends data in input to the Bluetooth controller and return the number of bytes in the `data` buffer sent.
 Depending on the type of transport you implement, you may need to send the packet `type` to the controller before the packet data.

-* **Receiving data**: Inject HCI data from the Bluetooth controller to the system by invoking the function `on_data_received`.
-This function is a static one and is provided by the base class.
+* **Receiving data**: Inject HCI data from the Bluetooth controller to the system by calling `on_data_received`.
+This is a static function provided by the base class.

 **Example:**